 - What do you like doing in your free time?

-A quick Google search will bring up plenty of questions for you to get going with.
 Make sure you go over your application and to remind yourself which skills, strengths and experience you focussed on as the interviewer is likely to pick up on these.
 Be prepared to give fuller examples and descriptions for each scenario and further examples to back up your claims.

 Have a question prepared